 - Gas optical properties are provided by the RRTM-G model from Atmospheric and Environmental Research (AER).

-- Radiation is documented in Part IV, Chapter 2 of the IFS Documentation.
+- Radiation is documented in Part IV, Chapter 2 of the IFS Documentation (although it unfortunately hasn't yet been updated to cover ecRad).

 The offline version of ecRad is provided under the terms and conditions of the OpenIFS licence, which is the same license as used for the full OpenIFS model.
 The key points of this license are as follows